Latteau-Professional-Products/companion-module-latteau-visca/HELP.md

-# companion-module-ptzoptics-visca
+# companion-module-latteau-visca

-This module can be used to control PTZ camera's with the Sony VISCA protocol.
+This module can be used to control Latteau PTZ camera's with the Sony VISCA protocol.

 ## Commands